 - connections to people and opportunities beyond the early childhood setting or school that support their particular passions and talents while connecting to the curriculum (Rogers, 2007).

 Gifted and talented children and young people have particular learning requirements.
 Responding to these requirements is not an optional extra – it is a key responsibility of early childhood settings, schools and the Department.
-For the full document click here.
+For the full document, click here.

-What are the benefits for participating schools?
+What were the benefits for participating schools?

 - Opportunity for schools to align with the recommendations of the 2012 Parliamentary Inquiry into Gifted and Talented Students.